College Students

 Think Positively

 Turn negative thinking around because it’s your thoughts that create reality.
-Train your mind to imagine positive scenarios and try not to engage in negative thoughts.
-Find time to relax – listen to soothing music, breath consciously, spend time with people you love, meditate.
+Train your mind to imagine optimistic scenarios and avoid engaging in negative thoughts.
+Find time to relax – listen to soothing music, breathe consciously, spend time with people you love, meditate.

 It’s crucial to take time to be absolutely quiet every day.
-You may say positive affirmations like, “I am calm and relax.
+You may say positive affirmations like, “I am calm and relaxed.
 I can cope with any obstacles.”
 Start meditating with a simple technique like deep breathing, and after that, watch YouTube videos and do guided meditation.
 You may also repeat a mantra.
 A good thing about meditation is that you can practice it anywhere and anytime.
 The good idea is to try aromatherapy.
-Use such essential oils like lemon, lavender, ylang-ylang, bergamot, or jasmine that can help you improve your emotional and physical well-being and lower stress level.
+Use essential oils like lemon, lavender, ylang-ylang, bergamot, or jasmine to help you improve your emotional and physical well-being and lower stress levels.

 Take Care of Your Body

 That’s simple – you should eat right and get enough sleep.
-Many college students find it hard to get enough sleep due to busy schedules, but sleep deprivation may increase your stress level and can lead to serious health issues like obesity, diabetes, or depression.
-You need from 7 to 9 hours of sleep every day to stay healthy.
-If you have to stay up late or need to get up early, you can take power naps of 30 minutes during a day.
+Many college students find it hard to get enough sleep due to busy schedules, but sleep deprivation may increase their stress levels.
+It can lead to serious health issues like obesity, diabetes, or depression.
+You need 7 to 9 hours of sleep daily to stay healthy.
+If you must stay up late or get up early, you can take power naps of 30 minutes during the day.

-While an unhealthy diet can increase your stress levels by decreasing energy levels in the body, eating right can make a huge impact on reducing stress and boosting your positive thinking.
+While an unhealthy diet can increase your stress levels by decreasing energy levels in the body, eating right can greatly reduce stress and boost your positive thinking.
 Healthy food will equip you with the nutrition your body needs to fight stress.
-Therefore, you should avoid junk food, alcohol, energy drinks and follow a diet rich in whole grains, fruits, vegetables, and protein.
-Make sure your diet includes such foods as eggs and meat, green leafy vegetables like spinach, nuts, dark chocolate, seeds, blueberries, oatmeal, and avocado that contain chemicals reducing negative effects of stress hormones.
+Therefore, you should avoid junk food, alcohol, and energy drinks and follow a diet rich in whole grains, fruits, vegetables, and protein.
+Ensure your diet includes foods like eggs and meat and green leafy vegetables like spinach, nuts, dark chocolate, seeds, blueberries, oatmeal, and avocado that contain chemicals reducing the adverse effects of stress hormones.

 Exercise